aleshaleksey/fansys23/08-spell-list.md

 If the target object/material is in contact with an entity at the start of its turn, then the entity must succeed on a CON save or take 2d8 + [Sup] fire damage (half on successful save).

 **Upcast (local only)**: At 4 MP dice the spell affects level III materials.
 At 7 MP dice, the spell affects level IV materials.
+In addition for every MP die above 3rd, the objects and materials that are affected take an extra die of damage per round, while entities take an additional 1d8 of damage per round.

 **Global**: The spell targets all materials/objects (of material level II or lower) in a 50ft radius and lasts for 1 hour.